-Starlight Cinema offers a FREE summer movie series at Ojibwe Park in Woodbury with social distancing guidelines.
-(Movies include “Frozen 2” and “Aladdin.”)
-Starts July 9th!
+Starlight Cinema offers a FREE summer movie series at Ojibwe Park in Woodbury.
+Starts June 10th!

-Free Summer Concerts – The Minneapolis Music in the Parks Series is virtual this year.
+Free Summer Concerts – The Minneapolis Music in the Parks Series brings live music to parks.
 Check out the schedule!

 Free Summer Reading Programs for Kids – Kids can earn rewards for reading this summer!
 View my full list of Free Summer Reading Programs for Kids including Chuck E. Cheese and Pizza Hut.